Understanding the Iterative Waterfall Model in Software Development

-The Waterfall Model is a traditional approach to software development that was introduced by Winston W. Royce in 1970.
-It adopts a linear and sequential methodology, with several phases that must be executed in a predetermined order.
-Although this model appears straightforward and ideal in theory, it can be difficult to apply effectively in actual software development projects because of its inflexibility.
-This shortcoming has resulted in the creation of the Iterative Waterfall Model, which includes essential modifications to improve usability and efficiency in practical applications.
+The Waterfall Model is a traditional software development approach introduced by Winston W. Royce in 1970.
+It adopts a linear and sequential methodology with several phases that must be executed in a predetermined order.
+While this model appears straightforward and ideal in theory, it can be difficult to apply effectively in actual software development projects due to its inflexibility.
+This shortcoming led to the creation of the Iterative Waterfall Model, which includes essential modifications to improve usability and efficiency in practical applications.

-The Waterfall Model follows a strict sequence of steps in software development.
-Here are its main features:
+The Waterfall Model follows a strict sequence of steps in software development with these main features:

 1. Emphasis on Documentation: Detailed documentation is maintained at every stage, ensuring clear requirements and traceability.